Winggy-Wii/ESP32-cam-modded/README.md

-# A ESP32 Cam code modded to the user needs
+# An ESP32 Cam code modded to the user needs